Southern Deitziel

 The Redwell

-The Redwell, located in the center of the salt dunes, is a place that seems harmless at first glance, save for its curious location and the frequent visits from witches who arrive by air.
+The Redwell, located in the center of the Saltdunes, is a place that seems harmless at first glance, save for its curious location and the frequent visits from witches who arrive by air.
 The true nature of this well lies beneath, hidden from view in the sunless sea of the subsurface world below.
-Long ago, a noctrite meteor, the largest of its kind at the time, crashed into the salt dunes, plunging deep into the earth.
-This meteor, rich in Sengeomantic essence, leached its powerful magic into the desert over hundreds of years, slowly forming a fragile, fleeting Sangromantic ley line, The energy used to empower the rare art of Blood Magic.
+Long ago, a noctrite meteor, the largest of its kind at the time, crashed into the Saltdunes, plunging deep into the earth.
+This meteor, rich in Sengeomantic essence, leached its powerful magic into the desert over hundreds of years, slowly forming a fragile, fleeting Sangromantic Ley Line, the energy used to empower the rare art of Blood Magic.

 Today, this essence is carefully cultivated and offered to those who wield the dark art.
-However, there is a steep price for drawing from the wellspring of this blood ley line—one must always return more than they take.
+However, there is a price for drawing from the wellspring of this blood ley line, one must always return more than they take.
 This is the sacred law of the Redwell, a law that ensures the well never runs dry.
 The blood of those who come here feeds the well, keeping it full and growing forever.
 The temple beneath the well, where the essence is carefully tended and guarded, remains a secret.
 Only those who practice the art of sangromancy are allowed entry, and they are sworn to protect the well’s true nature from the outside world.

 Saltdunes

 The Saltdunes, a vast expanse of coarse, white sand with grains as large as a fist, are one of the most unforgiving and inhospitable places in all of Crudilex.
 The desert leeches away any moisture it encounters, drying out the flesh of the unwary who venture too far without water.
-Those who perish in the Saltdunes are never truly gone; they become haunts- the weakest of all ghosts, trapped in a state of relentless thirst and longing.
+Those who perish in the Saltdunes never truly find rest; they become haunts- the weakest of all ghosts, trapped in a state of relentless thirst and longing.
 Lost spirits who do not realize their own death, eternally wandering the dunes in search of water they will never find.